johnrearden/pa-data-driven-design/README.md

 The **'year of first flight'** is an easily retrievable feature that would be valuable for two reasons:
 * It would allow predictive accuracy/feasibility to be increased since old airplanes could be filtered out when predicting a modern design.
 Note that the data points ranges from today all the way back to the 40ies and perhaps even earlier.
-* Having the year of first flight would enable a very interesting study of how Airplane performance and design have developed over the last 80 years!
+* Having the year of first flight would enable a very interesting study of how Airplane performance and design have developed over the last ca 80 years!

 Furthermore **Aircraft Structure** with categories "Wood and Fabric", "Metal and Fabric", "All-Metal", "Metal and Composites" and "All-Composites" would, like "year of first flight", add value in two ways:
 * It would allow predictions to be based only on relevant types of airplanes.